Curious about Korean street food?

-Another aspect of Korean culture that is unique and hard to beat is the incredible street food sprinkled throughout the country’s cities.
+Another aspect of the culture in Korea that is unique and hard to beat is the incredible Korean food sprinkled throughout the country’s cities.

 Whether you’re looking for a quick, salty snack or an adventure for your taste buds, read on to find out about some of the best Korean street food!

 - 1 Sundae (순대)